2027 수특 영어독해연습 3강 변형문제

 Exercise 11 열대 지역 토양의 영양 고갈

-In particular, the abundant rainfall and high weathering rates on the gentle slopes of many tropical landscapes mean that after enough time, rainfall seeping into the ground leaches out almost ____ of the nutrients from both the soil and the weathered rocks beneath the soil.
+In particular, the abundant rainfall and high weathering rates on the gentle slopes of many tropical landscapes mean ____ after enough time, rainfall seeping into the ground leaches out almost all of the nutrients from both the soil and the weathered rocks beneath the soil.

 Exercise 12 정보 공유와 신뢰